Dhanudhanaraj/Experiment-3-Implementation-of-MLP-for-non-linear-separable-problem/README.md

 ## RESULT

-Thus the Implementation-of-MLP-for-non-linear-separable-problem using X-OR Gate run successfully.
+Thus the Implementation-of-MLP-for-non-linear-separable-problem using X-OR Gate run successfully by using python.